aimtiaz11/customer-api-raml/README.md

 # customer-api-raml

+API specification for a sample API service that provide methods to manage customers.

-API documentation for managing customers written in RAML.
-The API is designed to satisfy the following use cases:
+The API specification is designed to satisfy the following use cases:

 1. Allowing automated API consumers (for example, cron jobs or middleware applications) invoke APIs to fetch list of customers.
 2. An end-user such as customer service representative should be able to use a mobile device to manage customers using the APIs